Chapter 12.70

 In addition to the definitions in Chapter 12.05 KMC, the following definitions shall apply to this chapter:

-A. “Hazardous tree” means any tree with any structural defect, disease, damage, or combinations of these which make it subject to a high probability of failure which might cause damage to persons or property.
+A. “Hazardous tree” means any dead tree or a tree with any structural defect, disease, damage, or combinations of these which make it subject to a high probability of failure which might cause damage to persons or property.
 A “hazard tree” includes, but is not limited to, any isolated tree(s) that have a high probability of failure due to low wind-firmness in post-construction conditions as determined by a qualified tree protection professional.

 B. “Planting strip” means that portion of the right-of-way which lies: